About Our 1.4418 (X4CrNiMo16-5-1) Forging Facility in Jiangyin

 | Nitrogen (N, %) | 0.015 | + 16 × 0.015 = 0.24 |

 Practical Guidance: A PREN of 20–22 places 1.4418 above standard martensitic grades (410/420, PREN ≈ 12–14) and most precipitation-hardening steels.
-It is the best choice material for mildly aggressive chloride environments including seawater splash zones, brackish water, and industrial cooling water.
+It is well suited to mildly aggressive chloride environments including seawater splash zones, brackish water, and industrial cooling water.
 For immersed seawater service (continuous), duplex grades (2205, PREN ≈ 34) or super-duplex (2507, PREN ≈ 43) should be considered.
 Jiangsu Liangyi can supply 1.4418 heats with verified PREN ≥ 20 by chemistry certification on request.

 1.4418 (X4CrNiMo16-5-1) Grade Equivalents & Comparison with Similar High-Strength Stainless Steels